Kordight/YTPO/README.md

 # What is YouTube Playlist Organizer?

+Here is an improved and expanded version of your text in English:

+---

+YTPO is a program built using the [yt-dlp](https://github.com/yt-dlp/yt-dlp) library.
+This script allows you to download, archive, and back up your YouTube playlists efficiently.
+The program offers multiple methods for storing your playlist data: you can save the content in a `MySQL Database`, export it as `csv` or `txt` files, or generate user-friendly `html` reports.

-YTPO is a program written with the help of the [yt-dlp](https://github.com/yt-dlp/yt-dlp) library.
-This script can list similar video titles, and invalid video links, and save a report in `.txt`, `.csv`, and user-friendly `.html` formats detailing what videos are in a playlist.
-YouTube Playlist Organizer can also download videos from a playlist and save them as mp3 or mp4 files.
+In addition to these features, YouTube Playlist Organizer can download videos from a playlist and save them in either mp3 or mp4 format, providing flexibility depending on your needs.
+With YTPO, managing and preserving your favorite YouTube playlists easier than before.
-YTPO also can save your playlist report to MySQL database.

 ## Setup